opentelekomcloud-docs/cloud-create/umn/source/service_catalogs/openshift.rst

 a.
 Specify base_domain
 ^^^^^^^^^^^^^^^^^^^^^^

 Specify the **base_domain** (e.g., :code:`tri-test.com`).
 This is the domain name that you will use to access the OpenShift console after the deployment completes.
 You can specify any domain names you prefer.
-Your domain name will be registered on the nameservers of OTC.
-After the deployment completes, you can add the nameservers of OTC on your local machine, then the domain can be resolved (See Section :ref:`access_openshift_console`).
+Your domain name will be registered on the nameservers of T-Cloud Public.
+After the deployment completes, you can add the nameservers of T-Cloud Public on your local machine, then the domain can be resolved (See Section :ref:`access_openshift_console`).
 Alternatively, you can register a public domain name (e.g., a free domain from ClouDNS) and input it here.
-In the later case, you do not need to add the nameservers of OTC.
+In the later case, you do not need to add the nameservers of T-Cloud Public.

 .. figure:: /_static/images/service-catalogs/openshift_config1.png
   :width: 700